MatthewJamisonJS/Grocery_Sorter_App/README.md

 # Grocery Sorter App

+> **NOTE:** Google Docs integration is currently **DISABLED**.
+The app does NOT connect to Google API.
+All Google Docs/OAuth features are non-functional until further notice.
+Core functionality (batch sorting, PDF, clipboard) works without Google API.

 A cross-platform desktop application built with Glimmer DSL for LibUI that helps you organize grocery lists by automatically categorizing items into store aisles using AI.

 ## Features